 - The statue of Black Christ in Juyua is a sister statue to that of the revered Basilica of Esquipulas in Guatemala.

 - The festivities in honor of Cristo Negro are in January, from the 8th to the 15th; during this time Juayua is even more colorful than usual.

-The Santa Lucia church has been rebuilt twice, the first church was built around 1557 with Colonial Adobe and was destroyed by an earthquake.
+The Santa Lucia church has been rebuilt twice.
+The first church was built around 1557 with Colonial Adobe and was destroyed by an earthquake.
 The second was made out of wood, and it was destroyed by a fire.
-The third church was built on the same location as the first two in 1957.
+The third church was built in the same location as the first two in 1957.

 Explore the colorful town and its murals.

 A sure way to appreciate and enjoy the colorfulness of Juayua is to immerse yourself in the town, simply walk around and see what you can find.

 In the town of Juayua, you can shop for souvenirs and support the local economy at any of the many small stores in town.
 Generally, all the shops will have locally made handicrafts that are perfect for giving as gifts.

 Also, while exploring the city, you will definitely notice all the murals around town.
 These murals are painted by local artists, and each has its own story.
 These murals convey a narrative, but most of them are about life in small towns like Juayua.

 By all means, you can just hang out at any coffee stores or restaurants in town; you can try some local coffee or local dishes and soak in the culture.
 Unquestionably, immersing yourself in the city is the best way to explore Juayua.

 Other fun activities in Juayua El Salvador.